 How do you define “Christian nationalism”?

-There are various definitions and understandings of Christian nationalism, and we have a page dedicated to understanding it.
+There are various definitions and understandings of Christian nationalism.

 The Christians Against Christian Nationalism statement defines it as “a political ideology that seeks to merge Christian and American identities, distorting both the Christian faith and America’s constitutional democracy.”

-Visit our page of resources for awareness to find handouts, videos, and additional resources.
+Visit our page on Christian nationalism for some additional resources.
 You can listen to a conversation about various definitions of the term in this episode of the Respecting Religion podcast (S4, Ep.
 18, released in 2023).
+You can also watch a short video clip of that conversation that talks about the definition.